cysouw/diathesis/text/c07_reflexive.md

 e.
 Objektivität und eigenständiges Weltbewußtsein erlangt der Mensch nicht dadurch, daß er seinen Willen zum Handeln aufgibt und seine Wertungen suspendiert, sondern dadurch, daß er sich sich selbst gegenüberstellt und prüft.^[~~DWDS~~: Mannheim, Karl: Ideologie und Utopie, Frankfurt a.M.: Klostermann 1929, S. 43.]
 :::

 Many of these verbs seem to have a rather special meaning with a reflexive pronoun.
-They also seem to be close to the endoreflexive diathesis (see [@sec:reflexive-accusative-drop]).
+They also seem to be close to the verbs with an endoreflexive diathesis (see [@sec:reflexive-accusative-drop]).

 **Attested Verbs**